 What is Cherry Clafoutis?

 Clafoutis is a baked French dessert made with fresh fruit and baked into a thick custard-like batter.
 Think somewhere between creme brûlée and angel food cake.
 Clafoutis is much sturdier than a normal custard thanks to a bit of flour, but somehow still manages to be light and creamy.

-Using skyr or yogurt isn’t strictly traditional, but I love the bit of tang and extra creaminess that this vanilla skyr provides.
+Using yogurt isn’t strictly traditional, but I love the bit of tang and extra creaminess that this vanilla skyr provides.
 Clafoutis is generally served lukewarm and dusted with powdered sugar.
 I also like to add some hand-whipped cream for a little something extra!

 How to make Cherry Clafoutis